A story about Beatrice Turner. I used real-life facts of her life in this short story.

 As Stephanie walked up her sidewalk, she prayed that all would be fine with Beatrice.
 Living with her father as long as she did had to have made a huge influence on her life.
 Now both parents are gone, yet here she was. still stuck with the same morals they made her live by.

 The next morning, Stephanie went outside to get the mail.
 A neighbor saw her and stopped by to tell her Beatrice had died in her sleep, apparently from some type of cancer.
 As they talked and remembered her, the neighbor mentioned that Beatrice had spent forty years painting her masterpieces.
 That wasn’t really surprising to Stephanie, art was her whole life. and that was the only time Beatrice really smiled.

 During the next three days, Stephanie watched people come and go from Beatrice's home, wondering what would become of her art.
 She found out when she asked her next door neighbor, Nathan, who was also a lawyer.

-"Did you hear anything about her painting?
+"Did you hear anything about her paintings, what they're going to do with them?"
 Stephanie cornered him on the sidewalk.